1ultimat3/chain-importer/README.md

 Importing state data from a different chain looks difficult in the first place.
 Fortunately, Parity's fat-db functionality allows us to easily iterate over account and contract state.
 Therefore, we can gather all relevant parts of a parition or the whole source chain and construct a new target chain, with the benefit to be under our control.

 Modifications can be performed for various purposes, such as fuzzing of mainnet or testnet contracts.
-This is our fuzzing preperation step when using [Galactuzz](https://github.com/Ethermat/galactuzz).
+This is our fuzzing preparation step when using [Galactuzz](https://github.com/Ethermat/galactuzz).

 Summarized approach for importing a chain state: